Nuclear: serious accidents involving water reactors for producing electricity. IRSN publication, 12/2008. .pdf 53 pages

 2 / Definition of a serious accident

 3 / Physics of heart melting and related phenomena

 4 / Containment failure modes

-5 / The approach adopted for the current PWRs in operation
+5 / The approach adopted for current PWRs in operation

 6 / The approach adopted for the EPR reactor

 7 / Conclusions

-Finally, the document addresses the case of the EPR reactor, for which the design takes explicit account of serious accidents: these are design objectives and their respect must be rigorously demonstrated, taking into account the uncertainties.
+Finally, the document addresses the case of the EPR reactor, for which the sizing explicitly takes serious accidents into account: these are design objectives and their respect must be rigorously demonstrated, taking into account the uncertainties.

 Definition of a serious accident

-- "practical elimination" of accidents that can lead to significant early releases;
+- “practical elimination” of accidents that could lead to significant early releases;

-In 1979, the core meltdown accident at Unit 2 of the Three Mile Island power station in the United States demonstrated that cumulative failures were likely to lead to a serious accident.
+In 1979, the core melt accident in Unit 2 of the Three Mile Island power plant in the United States revealed that multiple failures were liable to lead to a serious accident.

-The releases to the environment caused by this accident were very low thanks to the return of core cooling and the maintenance of the integrity of the tank.
-However, for several days, central officials and local and federal authorities wondered how things were likely to evolve and whether to evacuate populations.
+The releases into the environment caused by this accident were very low thanks to the return of core cooling and the maintenance of the integrity of the vessel.
+However, for several days, plant officials and local and federal authorities wondered how things were likely to evolve and whether it was necessary to evacuate populations.

 This accident marked a turning point in the study of serious accidents.